 Prior to the submittal of General Permit Notice of Termination or Change of Information (for acreage changes) of all or part of a site.

-3. The discharger shall ensure that a QSP verifies the following:
+V.D.3.
+The discharger shall ensure that a QSP verifies the following:

 All BMPs required in the SWPPP are implemented, correctly installed, inspected, and maintained;